Helperbird/website/src/pages/help/how-to-adjust-zoom-magnifying-for-any-website.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to use magnify or zoom on any website
-description: Learn how to use the powerful magnify or zoom feature of the Helperbird browser extension.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+title: How to Use the Magnify and Zoom Features in Helperbird
+description: Master the art of magnifying and zooming on any webpage with Helperbird's comprehensive guide.
+Discover how to make text and images more accessible and easier to read
+keywords: Helperbird, magnify, zoom, website, browser extension, text, images, feature
+url: help/how-to-adjust-zoom-magnifying-for-any-website/
+name: Helperbird Staff
+tags: guideFeaturesMain
+img: assets/images2/uploads/add-a-heading.png
+date: 2022-12-01
 youtubeId: PfILiWebkuc
-cardTitle: Zoom and Magnifying
+cardTitle: Magnifying
-featureDescription: Learn how to use the powerful magnify or zoom feature of the Helperbird browser extension.
-date: 2022-12-01
-tags: guideFeaturesMain
-url: help/how-to-adjust-zoom-magnifying-for-any-website/
+featureDescription: Master the art of magnifying and zooming on any webpage with Helperbird's comprehensive guide.
+Discover how to make text and images more accessible and easier to read
+header: true
 ---

-## How to turn on the zoom or magnifying feature
+## Introduction

+This guide will teach you how to enable and customize the zoom or magnifying feature in Helperbird.
+Follow the step-by-step instructions to master the art of zooming and magnifying on any webpage.

+## Prerequisites

-**Step 1:** Install the Helperbird browser extension on your browser.
+- You must have the Helperbird browser extension installed.

-**Step 2:** Open a webpage that you would like to use the zoom/magnifying feature on.
+- You should be on a webpage where you want to use the zoom/magnifying feature.

+## How to Turn On the Zoom or Magnifying Feature

+1. Open a webpage that you'd like to magnify or zoom.
-**Step 3:** Click on the Helperbird icon in the browser's toolbar to open the extension's menu.
+2. Click on the Helperbird icon in your browser's toolbar to open the menu.

-**Step 4:** Scroll to the "Zoom" card.
+3. Scroll down to the "Zoom" card.

-**Step 5:** Within the "Zoom" menu, you will see a toggle switch labeled "On."
+4. Inside the "Zoom" menu, you will find a toggle switch labeled "On."

-**Step 6:** Click the toggle switch to turn on the zoom/magnifying feature.
+5. Click the toggle switch to enable the zoom/magnifying feature.

-**Step 7:**  You can customize the zoom/magnifying settings, such as the zoom level.
+6. Customize your zoom/magnifying settings, such as zoom level, if desired.

-## How to turn off the zoom or magnifying feature
+## How to Turn Off the Zoom or Magnifying Feature

-**Step 1:** Install the Helperbird browser extension on your browser.

-**Step 2:** Open a webpage that you would like to use the zoom/magnifying feature on.
+1. Open a webpage where you are currently using the zoom/magnifying feature.

-**Step 3:** Click on the Helperbird icon in the browser's toolbar to open the extension's menu.
+2. Click on the Helperbird icon in your browser's toolbar to open the menu.

-**Step 4:** Scroll to the "Zoom" card.
+3. Scroll down to the "Zoom" card.

-**Step 5:** Within the "Zoom" menu, you will see a toggle switch labeled "On."
+4. Inside the "Zoom" menu, you will find a toggle switch labeled "On."

-**Step 6:** Click the toggle switch to turn off the zoom/magnifying feature.
+5. Click the toggle switch to disable the zoom/magnifying feature.

-## Note
+## Additional Notes

-You can also use the zoom feature on images and videos, by clicking on them and adjust the level of zoom as per your preference.
+- The zoom feature can also be applied to images and videos.
+Simply click on them and adjust the level of zoom to your preference.

-## Video tutorial
+## Video Tutorial

 - Coming soon

-## Need more help?
+## Need Additional Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+If you encounter any issues or have further questions, don't hesitate to contact the Helperbird support team for assistance.
+You can reach out to them [here](/support).